Hikari Danio

 Foods and Feeding

-Since they are omnivorous, Hikari Danios will try to eat anything that will fit in their mouths.
-This is not however an indication that an imbalanced diet is good enough for them.
-A good balance of food is necessary to keep this fish's coloration strong.
+Since they are omnivorous, these fish will eat most prepared or live aquarium fare, though the food does need to float at the surface.
+A good balance of food is necessary to keep this fish’s coloration strong.
 As with all danios, these fish are quite active and have high nutrient requirements, so select a flake food that will provide for their needs.
+These fish will do best when offered food several times a day, but offer what they can eat in 3 minutes or less at each feeding.
+If you feed only once per day, provide what they can eat in about 5 minutes.

 • Diet Type: Omnivore